Peter Pocklington: Losing the Oilers

 By the late 1980s, increasing player salaries led the Oilers to trade Gretzky and other stars, such as Paul Coffey, Mark Messier, Jari Kurri, Glenn Anderson, Kevin Lowe and Grant Fuhr.
 By the mid-1990s, the Oilers were still losing money, but Pocklington balked at using his other businesses to bankroll his hockey team.
 He publicly threatened to move the team to Hamilton and Minneapolis, but never made good on the threats.
 He would almost sell the team to then Houston Rockets owner Les Alexander, and the team almost moved to Houston until a locally-based investors group bought the team shortly before the conclusion of the 1997–98 season in May 1998, which elected to keep them in Edmonton.

 Pocklington operated the team on a line of credit, paying 19% interest to the Alberta Treasury Branches (ATB).
 He asked the ATB to convert the outstanding amount, about $120 million into a conventional mortgage he could pay down.
 The ATB refused and instead called his loan.
-His remaining business empire was sold off piece by piece, including the Oilers and Trappers, and Cambra Foods.
+His remaining business empire was sold off piece by piece, including the Oilers and Trappers, and Canbra Foods.
 Years later, Pocklington told his biographers, "Losing the Oilers was like having my heart torn out."